-PFAS Sampling in non-drinking water using Teledyne ISCO Samplers
+PFAS Sampling in Water and Wastewater using Teledyne ISCO Samplers

 The Michigan DEQ guidance (4.6.2) requires as Field Quality Control Samples, three levels of blank samples: equipment rinse blanks (EB), field blanks (FB) and trip blanks (TB).
 The chances of false positives are high during PFAS sampling, since PFAS are now ubiquitous in the environment with many possible sources for cross-contamination, e.g., snack-food wrappers and insect repellent, and the low laboratory analysis detection limits, i.e., parts per trillion.
 Extra care is needed during site visits with sampling equipment.

 The equipment rinse blank (EB) could be collected at the lab before leaving for the site using the equipment outfitted with silastic tubing, suction line and strainer.
 PFAS-free water is sampled by the equipment and collected in a new, clean PE/PP sample bottle.
 This sample bottle is capped with new, clean PP liner and cap, and kept at the lab for analysis.
 Since extra time is required in setting-up and breaking down the equipment, the EB could also be performed on site but before installation.
 An extra PE/PP bottle of PFAS-free water can be brought to the site.
 The equipment is set-up and used to collect this water in another PE/PP bottle inside the sampler.
 This sample bottle should be promptly capped using PP liner and returned to the lab after the site visit.
 Ensure that it is properly labelled.